Adding a new domain to the server fails with the error:

 This domain points to an IP address that does not use the DNS servers

 associated with this server.
 Transfer the domain to this server's

 nameservers at the domain's registrar or update your system to recognize

 the current DNS servers.

-This error occurs when the domain you are adding is pointing to a remote host not associated with the server.
+This error occurs when the domain you are adding points to a remote host not associated with the server.

-2. Log into WHM and navigate to WHM > IP Functions > Configure Remote Service IPs, click "Remote Name Server IPs", then enter one of the IP addresses that one of the domain's nameservers resolves to.
-You can use an online tool to look up the nameserver IP address, or the dig utility:
+2. Log in to WHM and navigate to "Remote Name Server IPs", then enter one of the IP addresses that one of the domain's nameservers resolves to.
+You can use an online tool to look up the nameserver IP address, or the dig utility, for example:

-It might be best to only enable this setting only temporarily to add the domain, and then disable it.
+It is best to only enable this setting temporarily to add the domain, then to disable it afterward.
 Refer to the description of the setting:

 - Allow creation of parked/addon domains that resolve to other servers (e.g. domain transfers) This can be a major security problem.
 If you must have it enabled, be sure not to allow users to park common Internet domains.